 Required Text(s): None.
+Handouts will be provided by instructor.

-Coursework and Out-of-Class
+Coursework and Out-of-Class Preparation:

-Weekly assignments are made and checked.
-In order to maintain a performance level consistent with the level of materials presented in class, you should expect to spend three to four hours per week in out-of-class

-Preparation: practice and preparation, distributed on a daily basis as part of your practice time.
+In order to maintain a performance level consistent with the level of materials presented in class, you should expect to spend three to four hours per week in out-of-class practice and preparation, distributed on a daily basis as part of your practice time.

-Final Performance Date: To be arranged with the instructor.
+Midterm and Final Performance Dates: To be arranged with the instructor.